 The hacker through various techniques fills the whole memory stack of a program forcing the memory pointer to jump out of this area.

-At this point, the hacker can do whatever he wants because it’s operating out of the box that was assigned, where just specific actions were allowed.
+At this point, the hacker can do whatever he wants, because it’s operating out of the box that was assigned, where just specific actions were allowed.

-During the Ilan Lev method movement classes and bodyworks we use to do the same, through many different images and layers of movement information, that bring a constant flow of provocations to our system, we can overflow the whole capacity of the nervous system, and our conscious ability to process information, and in this way we can break our movement patterns, allowing new movement, new information to be part of our system.
+During the Ilan Lev method movement classes and bodyworks we use to do the same, through many different images and layers of movement information, that bring a constant flow of provocations to our system, we can overflow the whole capacity of the nervous system, and our conscious ability to process information, and in this way we can break our movement patterns, allowing new movement, new pieces of information to be part of our system.

 And when we drop our will to understand that we allow the hack to happen.